nojronatron/nojronatron.github.io/continuing-education/azure-functions.md

 - Code-first (imperative).
 - Few built-in connection/bindings types.
 - One Function per "Activity".
-- Monitored using Application Insights.
+- Monitored using Application Insights (not enabled by default).
 - Manage using REST API and Visual Studio.
 - Execute in Azure or locally.